fly-apps/dockerfile-rails/README.md

  * `--env=name:value` - add an environment variable
  * `--remove package...` - remove package from "to be added" list

- Each of these can be tailored to a specific build phase by adding `-base`, `-build`, or `-deploy` after the flag name (e.g `--env-build:`).
+ Each of these can be tailored to a specific build phase by adding `-base`, `-build`, or `-deploy` after the flag name (e.g `--add-build freetds-dev --add-deploy freetds-bin`).
 If no such suffix is found, the default for arg is `-base`, and the default for the rest is `-deploy`.
-Removal of an arg or environment variable is done by leaving the value blank.
+Removal of an arg or environment variable is done by leaving the value blank (e.g `--env-build=PORT:`).

 ### Configuration: